This post may contain affiliate links.

 Our final 16-state travel route, with camping destinations and fuel stops

-Overview of Our Snowbird / Winter RV Trip
+Overview of Our RV Trip to Florida and Beyond

 OK, now let’s talk about the rig we chose to travel in this winter.

 Why Did We Rent a Class C Motorhome?

 If you have been following us for a while, you would know that during our 6+ years of full time RVing, we traveled in Class A motorhomes (a gas, then a diesel) and towed a car.
 And a couple of years ago, we got a small Casita camper travel trailer – that we towed with our Jeep – for short getaway trips.

 When we started planning this RV trip to Florida, we asked ourselves what kind of experience we wanted.
 Having rented Class B+ and C RVs in previous years, we had even considered downsizing to a smaller rig.
 We knew this kind of RV suited us well for trips like this.
 Even though we already had the Casita sitting in our driveway, we knew that wasn’t an option for this longer trip.

 After returning from a 12 day trip to the Albuquerque International Balloon Fiesta, we knew that the Casita was really only comfortable for short trips (a few days).
 Especially as we still need to work.
 Three months and many thousands of miles would just be too much to pull off with the Jeep and Casita, especially with our puppy.
 That’s when we decided renting an RV might be a better option.